best frameworks for doing this is called the Capability Maturity Model or CMM.

 entire team in shape so that everyone can execute on

+field.
 Five Levels of Maturity

 CMM looks at